MaryTran03/CSC120_Final_Project/README.md

     Betray the Crew: Escape with the entire loot.
         Outcome: Money +$500 but Reputation -20 (Vinnie and his crew will hunt you down in future missions).

+## Side Quests (to either increase reputation points or money):
+- Side Quests are available if the user cant unlock the next sub-missions

+## Side Quest 1: Debt Collection
+Objective: Help Vinnie collect overdue payments from local business owners who owe him money.
+Description: Vinnie isn’t pleased with your recent actions and wants you to prove yourself useful.
+He assigns you to collect “protection fees” from two local businesses in Rivertown.
+Approach them to demand payment, but handle it carefully—being too aggressive may backfire.

+### Key Choices:
+- Polite but Firm: Approach the business owner with a firm but nonthreatening attitude.
+This will lower your chance of increasing your reputation and reduce the chance of them resisting or calling the police.
+- Intimidating: Use intimidation to collect the payment faster.
+However, this increases the risk of the owner calling the police, which could cost you more money in bail if caught.
+Outcomes:

+Successful Collection:
+- Polite but Firm: Reputation +5, Money +$100.
+- Intimidating: Reputation +10, Money +$150, with a 20% chance of police involvement (Money -$100 for bail).
+- Failed Collection (if police are called): Money -$100, Reputation -5 (for getting caught).

+## Side Quest 2: Burger King
+- Earnings: $15/hr
+- Total money earned: 15 hours worked + no increase in reputation

+### Key Choices:
+- How many hours do you want to work?

 ### Ideas for the code reviews
 - Method for the repeated lines, consider overloading